 Remember your above scout’s pledge to not study?
 Well, you will need to explode out of the gate once you get that 800# gorilla list off your back.
 So, begin teeing up your review course options now.

 If your exam is in November, you definitely need our Review Course in September.
-We’re the first out of the gate; our course is September 13-17, 2017.
-However, if your exam is not until December or January, come to our November 15-19, 2017 course.
+We’re the first out of the gate; our course is September 18-23, 2018.
+However, if your exam is not until December, January, or February, then come to our November 13-18, 2018 course.

 The most common mistake on constructing your OFFICE case list is column confusion.
 The Results column is intended to be for the results of your treatment, NOT for the results of your diagnostic procedures.
 Put the results of your procedures in parenthesis in the Diagnostic Procedures column.